 Why Investors Should Consider Investing Through DRIPs

-The appeal of a DRIP account is that you open it with a stock transfer agent or other sponsoring financial institution instead of a stock broker.
-Many banks serve as DRIP agents, and many investors also use a company called Computershare.
+Investors looking to buy stocks without a broker may wish to consider low-cost or free programs known as dividend reinvestment plans, or dividend reinvestment programs, aka "DRIPs."
+A DRIP account may be opened with a stock transfer agent or another sponsoring financial institution instead of going through a stock broker.
+Many banks serve as DRIP agents, and many investors also facilitate DRIP accounts through a company called Computershare.

-- Fully reinvest all of your dividend income to buy more shares of stock in the company (presumably, to earn even more dividends in the future)
+- Fully reinvest all of your dividend income to buy more shares of stock in the company in order to presumably earn even more dividends in the future.

-- Fully pay out all dividends you earn, either by issuing a check or through a direct deposit to your bank account.
+- Fully pay out all dividends you earn—either by issuing a check or by direct depositing the funds into your bank account.